la2050/archive/_projects/2015/rootdown-la-youre-gonna-wanna-eat-your-veggies.md

   Youth-driven Neighborhood Food System sites.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23812%252Fdisplay%252FRD_APCH_Training_Install_Mar_15_4web.jpg=c570x385
-'In one to three sentences, please describe your proposal.': >- South LA youth, who now run RootDown LA, know how to build demand for, and create supplies of fresh produce, directly in their neighborhoods.
-Our goal this year is to support these young people to begin to develop their own for-profit healthy food ventures, incorporating the nutrition and culinary educational activities they already expertly facilitate, and the produce from the garden networks they installed and maintain, at our South Los Angeles Youth-driven Neighborhood Food System sites.
 Where will you be working?:
   - South LA
 How do you plan to use these resources to make change?: